 Halls greenhouses experimented further and trialled Aubergine and Lavender amongst other colours for their 6x4 Popular Greenhouse.
 These were designed to appeal to the ladies or those that literally wanted a splash of colour in the garden…. all year round.

-Elite Greenhouses currently offer a minimum five different coloured powder coated options across their entire range.
-Buy your Belmont Greenhouse in green, black, white, terracotta or brown.
-In fact you can choose your own RAL colour if you wish (at an extra cost).
+Elite Greenhouses currently offer a range of different coloured powder coated options across their entire range.
+Buy your Belmont Greenhouse in green, black, white, terracotta, graphite, berry, stone, olive or brown.
+In fact, you can choose your own RAL colour if you wish (at an extra cost).